Replication of Examples in Chapter 5

 How can we get all the quantities used in this formula?
 Of course, you

-can simply copy them from the output of summary(mod1)
+can simply copy them from the output of summary(mod1).
+But doing so

 is cumbersome and prone to mistakes.
 More importantly, we should use